Tigray conflict: EU calls for immediate Ethiopian cease-fire | DW | 04.11.2021

 The government responded by increasing its aerial bombardment of key targets and stopping aid convoys to the region — a move aid agencies say has put 400,000 people in danger of famine.

-The TPLF's push through Amhara has left towns without electricity and people drinking from rivers, a university staffer called Alemayehu who fled the town of Woldiya said.
+The TPLF's push through Amhara has left towns without electricity and people drinking from rivers, said a university staffer called Alemayehu who fled the town of Woldiya.

 The escalation in hostilities has prompted the US to allow non-vital embassy staff to leave the country.

-Note: Correction (November 4, 2021): A previous version of this article misspelled the names of Maria Gerth-Niculescu and President Yoweri Museveni.
-DW apologizes for the errors